akash-suresh/akash-suresh.github.io/content/projects/GameTheoryInternship.md

 showInProjects: true
 ---

-The project focused on mechanism design on underlying social network structures with the aim of creating auctions which satisfy desired game theoretic requirements.
+Studying the effect of introducting a referral bonus, in a crowdsourced web-based auction system.
+Worked on running simulations on social networks to understand the cause and effect of various parameters correlating to the success of the auction.